 17:00 to 21:00 Planned: Barbecue preparation, lighting, cooking and dining.

-17:00 to 21:00 Actual: Pouring of wine, barbecue preparation, lighting, pouring of more wine.
+17:00 to 21:00 Actual: Pouring of wine, barbecue preparation, lighting of barbecue, pouring of more wine.
 Drinking wine.
 Cooking and dining.
 Drinking wine.

 21:00 to 22:00.
 Planned: Editing and review of days work.